Pork roll: Origin

-Further confounding the debate is the fact that things sold in restaurants as "Taylor ham" are not necessarily the Taylor product, because it has suffered from a degree of genericization, and even in North New Jersey are likely to be in fact a pork roll product of Case or another company.

-Any pork roll sandwich bought in any Wawa store, for example, is made from pork roll manufactured by Alderfer.
+Following the Civil War, in the later 1800s, the American meat-packing industry experienced dramatic growth, bringing meat products like pork roll to rapidly growing urban areas.

 Description

 Being both a regional specialty and a processed meat with a unique taste, pork roll has resisted accurate description and is sometimes referred to as a mystery meat.

 It contains lightly smoked pork, salt, preservative, and spices.

 The exact recipes, both Taylor's and Case's, have remained trade secrets.

-The 1910 legal opinion which established the generic term "pork roll" described the product as:
+The 1910 legal opinion which established "pork roll" as a generic term described the product as:

 Both the "cylindrical cotton sack" and vacuum-sealed sliced forms are widely available in the region.

 Loeffler's Gourmet sold a "Pork Roll Links" product under its Mercer Meats brand, which was in essence a hot dog made of pork roll.

-For some time, Taylor also made "Taystrips", which was the same kind of meat, but shaped into rectangular strips, similar to bacon or sizzlean.
+For some time, Taylor also made "Taystrips", which was the same kind of meat, but shaped into rectangular strips, similar to bacon or Sizzlean.

 Larry Olmsted of USA Today has described the taste of the meat as "a cross between Canadian bacon and bacon, less hammy and smoky than Canadian, fattier and saltier than bacon, with a unique texture, both crispy and slightly mushy."

 Bryson and Haynie wrote "Think Spam, but pork roll is leaner, has a hint of smoke, subtly different spices — and it doesn't have the goo or come in a can."